Master-Data-Management-and-Curation/Thesis_Code/unimi/UMIL_TheoSim_EMolteni/README_EMolteni.md

 to the standard NOMAD or to an Oasis opened on a web browser

-b) without the use of the GUI, locally, by command line, on a computer where an Oasis is installed, by: uv run nomad parse <path>/mainfile  --> this is mainly useful for debugging aims: data are not visualized, but one can inspect the output of the parsing process in test format (to check which quantities are parsed) and possible error messages.
+b) without the use of the GUI, locally, by command line, on a computer where an Oasis is installed, by: uv run nomad parse path/mainfile  --> this is mainly useful for debugging aims: data are not visualized, but one can inspect the output of the parsing process in test format (to check which quantities are parsed) and possible error messages.

-Notice that in both cases the file to be parsed (in (a) this is done automatically by NOMAD, in (b) it must be specified in the command) is the "mainfile" (which is a r* file for Yambo, a *.out file for Siesta), also in those cases where the data we are interested in are in a different file
+("path" is the complete path of the mainfile, and "mainfile" is its name)

-(a o* file for Yambo spectra, the ns.db file for Yambo coordinates, the dos file for Siesta DOS).
+Notice that in both cases the file to be parsed (in (a) this is done automatically by NOMAD, in (b) it must be specified in the command) is the "mainfile" (which is a r* file for Yambo, a *.out file for Siesta), also in those cases where the data we are interested in are in a different file (a o* file for Yambo spectra, the ns.db file for Yambo coordinates, the dos file for Siesta DOS).

 Our Spectra_plotting_EMvers_forgithubrepo.ipynb in the /Yambo_spectra folder